AwsafAlam/WebArchitecture/README.md

 - modules (More discrete components of the page, standalone e.g widgets pop ups etc)
 - layouts (Major and minor styles based of use, e.g headers footers etc)

+---

+### Bourbon and Neat

+---

 ### Babel

+---

+## Webpack

+Webpack is a module bundler for JavaScript applications.
+Bundles all the code together, so that we can write our code in ES6/ latest javascript.
+It also compiles and minifies css to make the site more efficient.

+---